RobOsipo/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+actor_id

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+NOT NULL for a filled diamond, but  its looks like a blue lined filled diamond, its hard to tell, so in that case it's a NOT NULL simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?